If You Have Bone Cancer

 Surgery

-Surgery is an important part of treatment for most kinds of bone cancer.
-The goal of surgery is to take out all of the cancer.
-Often some of the normal tissue around it needs to be removed as well.
-In rare cases, the arm or leg with cancer needs to be amputated to get all the cancer.
-If the cancer has spread, those tumors need to be taken out, too.
+Surgery is an important part of treatment for most types of bone cancer.
+The goal of surgery is to take out all the cancer.
+Often, some of the normal tissue around it needs to be removed as well.

 Radiation

-Radiation uses high-energy rays (like x-rays) to kill cancer cells.
+Radiation uses high-energy rays, like x-rays, to kill cancer cells.
 Most bone cancer cells are not easily killed with radiation, so this type of treatment isn't used for all bone cancers.
 It may be used if surgery can't take out a tumor.
-It also may be used after surgery to kill cancer cells that may have been left behind.
+It also may be used after surgery to kill cancer cells that might have been left behind.

-Radiation is aimed at the cancer from a machine outside the body.
+Radiation is aimed at the cancer from a machine outside your body.
 This is called external beam radiation.

 Side effects of radiation treatments

-If your doctor suggests radiation treatment, talk about what side effects might happen.
-Side effects depend on the part of your body that’s treated.
+If your doctor suggests radiation treatment, ask them what side effects might happen.
+These side effects will depend on the part of your body that’s treated.
 The most common side effects of radiation are:

 Most side effects get better after treatment ends, but some might last longer.
-Talk to your cancer care team about what you can expect.
+Ask your cancer care team what to expect.

 Chemotherapy (chemo)

 Chemotherapy is the use of drugs to fight cancer.
-The drugs are often given through a needle into a vein.
-These drugs go into the blood and spread through the body.
+These drugs are often given through a needle into a vein (IV).
+They go into your blood and spread through your body.

 Chemo is given in cycles or rounds.
-Each round of treatment is followed by a rest break.
-Most of the time, 2 or more chemo drugs are given.
-Treatment often lasts for many months.
+Each round of treatment is followed by a break to give your body time to recover.
+Usually, 2 or more chemo drugs are given.
+Treatment may last for months.

 Side effects of chemo

-Chemo can make you feel very tired, sick to your stomach, or cause your hair to fall out.
-But these problems go away after treatment ends.
-Some chemo drugs might cause other side effects, some of which might last a long time.
+These problems often go away after treatment ends.
+Certain chemo drugs might cause other side effects, some of which could last a long time.

 There are ways to treat most chemo side effects.
 If you have side effects, talk to your cancer care team so they can help.